Our Beginning 1945

-Our Art Centre was the initial idea of Mr George Veldsman, dramatist and headmaster of St. Philips School, Chapel Street in District Six.
+The Art Centre was the initial idea of Mr George Veldsman, headmaster of St. Philips School.
 At the time, youngsters were troublesome in the streets and there was talk of more reformatories.
-In 1945 George Veldsman met with Sydney McKie and Ursula Strydom, both teachers at the school and together they decided to do something about the problem.
-It was agreed to use the school premises after hours to provide an after school programme and thirteen teachers volunteered to instruct children in whichever activity the teacher was competent.
+In 1945 George Veldsman met with Sydney McKie and Ursula Strydom, teachers at the school and together they decided to do something about the problem.
+It was agreed to use the school and 13 teachers volunteered to instruct children in whichever activity the teacher was competent.

 Activities included painting, needlework, clay-modelling and boxing, to name but a few.
-Thus three hundred children began working in classrooms, and in the school hall – every week redirecting surplus energy into creative activity.
+Thus 300 children began working in classrooms, and in the school hall – every week redirecting surplus energy into creative activity.

 The Rotary Club donated ?100 towards the start of work and later the education authorities supplied some materials.
-After one year the children’s paintings were exhibited in the Argus Gallery in Burg Street.
-The exhibition was well received.
-After several appeals to the Education Department, finally in 1949 it recognised the immense potential of an Art Centre, the first of its kind, to be a means of self expression for Cape Town’s less privileged children.
+After one year’s work the children’s paintings were exhibited in the Argus Gallery in Burg Street.
+The Education Department, finally in 1949 recognised the immense potential of an Art Centre, the first of its kind, to be a means of self-expression for Cape Town’s less privileged children.

-As early as 1950, the Art Centre was relocated and housed in a wonderful old building (recently disclosed to have previously been a synagogue) in Victoria Walk Woodstock.
+As early as 1950, the Art Centre was housed in a wonderful old building (recently disclosed to have previously been a synagogue) in Victoria Walk Woodstock.

-Teaching was of an outstanding quality.
-The Principal was Sydney McKie, and the teachers at that time were Ursula Strydom, Vernon Fisher, Esther Perkins and Joan Lawrence.
-The programme catered for everyone:
+Teaching was of an outstanding quality, the Principal was Sydney McKie, and the teachers, Ursula Strydom, Vernon Fisher, Esther Perkins and Joan Lawrence, and they catered for everyone:

 - Evening classes for adults offered painting, drawing and ceramics